pbwitt/Federal-Reserve-Econiomic-Data-Pipeline/README.md

 For automation, I use the python schedule module.
 It allows for scheduling jobs at time intervals of the developers choosing. https://schedule.readthedocs.io/en/stable/

 The automation script incorporates different checks to help troubleshoot potential data issues.
 Larger pulls can be scheduled at night or early morning.
-Runs from terminal on windows, mac or linux
+Runs from terminal on windows, mac or linux.
+Example of the output, using the FRED API is below.
+For demonstration purposes only.

 ![alt text](https://github.com/pbwitt/Federal-Reserve-Econiomic-Data-Pipeline/blob/main/Automation%20Terminal%20.png)